sszxt/sszxt/README.md

 I focus on building tools, automations, and AI-powered apps that simplify work, enhance productivity, and push what's possible with modern tech.

----
+My current interests include building with Large Language Models (LLMs), developing tooling and automation for developers, creating scalable web apps and APIs, and designing productivity systems and workflows.

-### Current Interests
+### Fun Facts
-- Building with Large Language Models (LLMs)
-- Developer tooling & automation
-- Scalable web apps & APIs
-- Productivity systems & workflows
+- I believe `rm -rf` is not a debugging tool.
+- I debug in my sleep and somehow it works.

 ---